 Jan 9, 2026

-[AI Blog Series Episode 3] Connecting Detection to Notification to Improvement: Summary of Use Cases for Edge × Cloud Video AI
+[AI Blog Series Article 3] Connecting Detection → Notification → Improvement.
+A Summary of Edge × Cloud Video AI Use Cases

-In the second episode, we organized the differences between general-purpose PCs (PCs equipped with RTX) and edge AI terminals (Jetson-equipped devices) optimized for on-site use.
-In this article (Episode 3), as a continuation, we will summarize how to differentiate between the two in practice and how to operate them to achieve results.
-To conclude, by appropriately combining edge/on-premises/cloud solutions based on on-site requirements, it becomes easier to connect detection to 'recording' and recording to 'improvement'.
+In the second article, we organized the differences between general-purpose PCs (PCs with RTX) and edge AI terminals optimized for the field (Jetson-equipped terminals).
+In this article (the third installment), we will summarize "how to differentiate their use in practice, how to operate them, and how to achieve results" as a continuation.
+To put it simply, by appropriately combining edge/on-premises/cloud according to field requirements, it becomes easier to link detection to "recording" and from recording to "improvement".

 Table of Contents